 The Brother HC1850 sewing machine is one of my favorite sewing machines based on its versatility.
-There’s a good reason there are so many positive Brother HC1850 reviews out there!

 It features over one hundred built-in stitches, numerous types of buttonholes, and even has alphanumeric stitches.
 In addition to being a sewing and quilting machine, it also functions as a basic monogramming machine with its one included monogramming font.

 This computerized machine also has many beginner-friendly features such as automatic needle threading, a quick set, top drop-in bobbin, and an automatic drop feed.

 While the CS7000i sewing machine is a more entry-level computerized sewing machine, this Brother HC1850 computerized sewing and quilting machine provides more options for more experienced sewers.
 However, it is so easy to learn to use that reading the user manual and watching the instructional DVD can teach even a beginner how to harness the power of this feature-rich sewing machine.

 Want to know more?
 Read on for my full Brother HC1850 review and answers to common questions.

 Quick Brother HC1850 Review of Features

 |Stitches||130 built-in stitches (8 are one-step buttonhole styles)|

 |Stitch Length and Width||5 mm x 7 mm (0.19 x 0.27 inches)|